 - oil for cooking

-Finely grate the zucchini (Speed 6, 8 seconds), then squeeze out all the liquid between paper towels (might take a few lots of towels).
+If using zucchini – grate then squeeze out all the liquid between paper towels (might take a few lots of towels).
 Set aside.

 Cook until golden and then turn.
 About 3 minutes on each side.
 (You can also spray them with a little oil and bake in a preheated moderate oven for about 20 minutes per side).

-Drain on some kitchen paper; allow to cool a little and then serve, on their own or with some extra salad or veggies.
+Drain on some kitchen paper; allow to cool a little and then serve, on their own, in a burger or with some extra salad or veggies.

 Makes about 24